VladimirJarabica/state-machine-workshop/README.md

 ```

 # Assignment
 Create state machine representing ability to go to bar, drink specified drinks, fight and end up in police or hospital.
-Eventualy ending at home, which is final state.
+Eventualy ending at home, which is a final state.

 From street you can go to bar and back.
 You can go home also, but not back.